Yacine Amaouche

-Yacine Amaouche (born 26 June 1979) is a former footballer.
+Yacine Amaouche (Yasin Amaɛuc; born 26 June 1979) is a former footballer.
 He last played as a forward for MSP Batna in the Algerian league.

 Amaouche was a member of Algeria's squad at the 2000 African Cup of Nations, but did not play any matches at the tournament.
 He scored one international goal, which came against Uganda in 2002.